Hypothyroidism and underactive thyroid are the same condition — both describe insufficient thyroid hormone production

 • Regular blood tests are essential

 Because timing and interactions affect absorption, taking levothyroxine correctly is an important part of effective treatment.
-Once stable, thyroid function is usually checked yearly, in line with national guidance, with blood tests typically repeated 6-8 weeks after dose changes.
-If symptoms persist despite blood results in range, a medication review for long-term conditions can help identify issues with dosing, interactions or adherence.
+Once stable, thyroid function is usually checked yearly, in line with national guidance, with blood tests typically repeated 6-8 weeks after dose changes – an important part of high-risk medication monitoring in primary care.
+If symptoms persist despite blood results in range, a structured medication review for long-term conditions can help identify issues with dosing, interactions or adherence.
 Liothyronine (T3) is generally reserved for specialist care.

 There is no specific diet that treats this condition, but diet can affect how well medication works.